Fishing for beginners: Tips from Andrew Ettingshausen

 It’s time to step out of my comfort zone and tackle a popular boating topic that I’ve been neglecting.
 I love seafood of every type but sadly this love of seafood isn’t matched by an ability to catch fish.
 Fishing’s never been much of a strong point for me, in fact during the 210 days of my voyage around the world I caught only a single fish!

 So in an effort to improve from this very low base I thought it was time to ask for help.
 Thankfully one of Australia’s best-known fishing identities, rugby league star, and TV host Andrew Ettingshausen offered to answer my questions and point me in the right direction.

-Jess: What about an all time favorite fishing destination?
-Where is it and why is it a favorite?
+What about an all-time favourite fishing destination?
+Where is it and why is it a favourite?

-ET: There are some great fishing spots in each State and Territory of Australia.
-A few of my favorite places in my home state of NSW are Sydney Harbor and the mid north coast.
-Sydney Harbor is an amazing spot to fish because you can catch quality Kingfish right next to the Harbor Bridge and Opera House.
+There are some great fishing spots in each State and Territory of Australia.
+A few of my favourite places in my home state of NSW are Sydney Harbour and the mid-north coast.
+Sydney Harbour is an amazing spot to fish because you can catch quality Kingfish right next to the Harbour Bridge and Opera House.
 What a backdrop!

 Beach Fishing is also great fun, you can catch beach worms for bait, which is challenging.

 So why is it that you don’t simply head down to the local fish shop and let someone else do the hard work?